rsms/inter/README.md

 | Black                | 900
 | Black Italic         | 900

-Inter UI also ships as a variable font.<br>
+Inter UI also ships as a variable font.
-Future versions may include lighter weights.

 ### Font metrics